 WEB SLINGERS: A Spider-Man Adventure is an attraction where guest battle Spider-Bots, a well-intentioned Peter Parker experiment gone wrong that self-replicate and threaten to take over the Campus.
 The ride has no real villain, making it a less scary choice for those with young kids.
 And since the ride has no height limit, that’s a smart and thoughtful choice by Disney that truly makes it a family-friendly ride.

 The battles themselves are screen-based but there are physical sets the WEB SLINGERS vehicles travel through too.
 Vehicles seat four and scoring is kept both at the individual and vehicle level.
 Tom Holland makes an appearance in the pre-show and voices Spidey in the attraction itself.

-The ride is interoperable with new WEB Tech for sale at the various stores in the land.
+The ride is interoperable with WEB Tech for sale at the various stores in the land.
 Devices called Web-Shooters, Power Bands, and Repulsors are available for sale within retail locations within the land as well as in the Backlot Store outside the land at Stage 17.
 They change the gameplay on the attraction, unlocking different Super Hero strengths and abilities for guests using them.

 These devices are an upcharge, although the price is not as bad as I feared – under $30 for all three options (and sometimes on sale now that the land is no longer new).
 Superfans and frequent visitors will likely find them fun.
 Since our family has only casual interest in the Avengers (and my Disney parks day bag is always pretty packed full of other essential stuff), this isn’t something we have found a need to invest in.
 The attraction is engaging enough without the extras being necessary.